Skates Guide - Beginner's Guide to Skates

 Fitness inliners skates are typically equipped with a blade made of aluminium.
 This makes them more stable and the transfering of force is better than with nylon and compost blades.
 Unless you want to be fast for racing, then it won't matter which blade you choose, but if so, you should go for aluminium blades.

-Side-by-SideSide-by-side skates are skates for just about everyone, doesn't matter if you're young or old, child or an adult.
+Roller SkatesRoller skates (or side-by-side skates) are skates for just about everyone, doesn't matter if you're young or old, child or an adult.
 You can be a beginner as well as an experienced skater on these skates.
 They can used for exercising, for the short nice trips and the longer travels.
 Some can even be used to certain types of dancing, such as disco.

-For the side-by-side skates, bearings aren't as important to focus on, since you rarely ever will meet the same velocities as one would with inliners skates.
+For the Roller skates, bearings aren't as important to focus on, since you rarely ever will meet the same velocities as one would with inliners skates.

-Another thing that has made the side-by-side skates known is the toe-stop, which is used as a break and to start off.
+Another thing that has made the roller skates known is the toe-stop, which is used as a break and to start off.
 It's recommended to replace this before it worns out.

 Agressive og Speed skatesCertain skates are specially made for either tricks, crazy stunts and freestyleskating or speed and manuevering.